xentixar/filament-push-notifications/README.md

    - Check host and port configuration
    - Verify firewall settings

-2. **Browser Notifications Not Working**
+2. **Native Notifications Not Working**
-   - Check browser notification permissions
+- Check native notification permissions
    - Ensure HTTPS is used (required for notifications)
    - Verify favicon and badge URLs are accessible